Tenjho Tenge: Manga

 The Tenjho Tenge manga is described by Chris Beveridge of Anime On DVD as an "engaging mix of action and comedy together while wrapping it all up in a large plot that's fairly dark and really violent at times".
 Its creator, Oh!
 Great, is known to flavor his works with wanton sex and violence.
 Oh!
 Great uses sex as an important aspect of the storyline by using it as a powerful motivator both negatively and positively.
 He often has his characters contemplate the significance and importance of fighting as well as the meaning of strength.
 This conscious deliberation of subjective reasoning and objective truth between characters is the most imperative aspect of a story and is considered to be rare in manga.
 Dani Moure of Anime On DVD said readers may find that Oh!
 Great's narrative is occasionally hard to follow and at times the plot moves slowly.
 Oh!
 Great is known for his characters to have unrealistic body proportions, and Tenjho Tenge is no different.
 The majority of the female characters have "ultra large breasts" and the male characters are extraordinarily muscular, but this facilitates the characters' personalities to come through in their distinctive features.
-Overall, the Tenjho Tenge manga is well received, having sold over 10.7 million copies and its volumes regularly being in the top twenty best-selling manga for Japanese Tohan charts and North American Diamond Comic Distributors charts.
+The manga sold over 10.7 million copies, and volumes regularly appeared in the top twenty best-selling manga on Japanese Tohan charts and North American Diamond Comic Distributors charts.